40-Day CryoForge Challenge: Days 11–20 – Experimenting and Extending the Tail

 - Frequent bathroom trips: Peeing more right after sessions is common.
 Cold diuresis shifts blood toward the core, stretching the atria and suppressing ADH while increasing ANP, so the kidneys dump water and sodium (natriuresis).
 The sympathetic surge and a slight BP bump add some pressure diuresis—and you’re also drinking warm tea and walking, which mobilize fluid.
 If it feels excessive or you’re light‑headed, sip water with electrolytes (a pinch of salt or an electrolyte packet) and shorten the walk.
 Is this a “flush”?
 Mostly a hormonal fluid‑balance response (cold diuresis), not a detox—you’re excreting extra water and sodium, not “cleansing toxins.”
 Support with fluids/electrolytes and let thirst guide you.

-- Consistency over perfection: I didn’t hit every single day; I aimed for no more than two missed days in a row.
-If I slipped, I just started again.
+- Consistency over perfection: I didn't hit every single day; I aimed for no more than two missed days in a row.
+If I missed more than two days, I'd do a couple extra days at the same level until I felt like I was back where I stopped—usually about two days to re-acclimate.
+Then I'd start counting again.

 What Worked vs. What Didn’t